Two-dimensional altermagnets: Superconductivity in a minimal microscopic model: Effective interaction

 The effective interaction is

-This commutator gives rise to a number of terms.
-We consider the terms that are quartic in electron operators because these terms constitute an effective electron-electron interaction.
+This commutator gives rise to several terms.
+We consider the quartic terms in electron operators because these terms constitute an effective electron-electron interaction.
 We consider scattering processes on the Fermi surface between electrons of opposite momentum only.
 The resulting interaction is